urcsc170/2018-spring-csc170/syllabus.md

 **Note:** throughout the semester, the assignments build on each other, meaning: students cannot complete one without successfully finishing the previous.
 So, success in this course requires students to turn-in assignments on-time and in the right order.

 ### Due Dates
-For each assignment and project, the **due date** is shown on page 1 near the top.
+For each assignment and project, the **due date** is shown near the top of the lab instructions.
 To avoid a zero grade, each must be turned-in via Blackboard on or before its due date.

 ### Late assignments
 Late assignments will not be graded unless a prior arrangement has been made with the student's assigned TA to give them an **extension by one or two days**.
 Extensions will only be granted two or three times, maximum, per semester, at the discretion of the student's assigned TA.